jdi-docs/jdi-light/source/includes/_documentation.md

 ## HTML5 Complex elements
 ### RadioButtons

-**RadioButtons** – interface element that allows user to select a single option from a predefined group.
+**RadioButtons** – Interface element that allows user to select a single option from a predefined group.

 Radio buttons are represented by the following class: